aboglioli/koder/content/blog/computed-properties-in-javascript-objects/index.md

 ```

 Be careful!
 To call the setter it's necessary to assign the property directly
-through the dot (`product.cost = ...`).
-In the previous example we created a new
+through the dot notation (`product.cost = ...`).
+In the previous example we
-product object merging its properties and the new `cost` using the [spread
+created a new product object merging its properties and the new `cost` using the
+[spread
 operator](https://zendev.com/2018/05/09/understanding-spread-operator-in-javascript.html),
 but this would overwrite the setter and we would lose the possibility of
 executing custom functions.
 You know, it's mandatory to keep the same instance